zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 zenml integration install gcp
 ```

+Additionally, you will need docker installed on your system.

 ## The cloud stack

 A full cloud stack will necessarily contain these five stack components:

 * An **artifact store** to save all step output artifacts, in this guide we will
-use a gcp bucket for this purpose
+use a GCP bucket for this purpose
 * A **metadata store** that keeps track of the relationships between artifacts,
 runs and parameters.
-In our case we will opt for a MySQL database on gcp
+In our case we will opt for a MySQL database on GCP
 Cloud SQL.
 * The **orchestrator** to run the pipelines.
 Here we will opt for a Vertex AI
 pipelines orchestrator.
 This is a serverless GCP specific offering with minimal